 This is a website maintained by the Department of Transportation (DOT).
 The secretary of DOT, Ray Lahood, describes distracted driving as an epidemic on America’s roadways.
 He stated DOT’s way of putting a stop to distracted driving is the creation of Distraction.gov to raise awareness and provide information to people who want to get the facts on the issue, get involved in their communities, and help make the roads safer for all Americans.

 NHTSA puts together various materials on road safety that includes distracted driving.
 The website also features updates and news related to distracted driving.
 NHTSA partners with various government agencies to combat distracted driving and links are provided for visitors to access other information they might need.

 NCSL describes itself as a bipartisan organization that serves the legislators and staff of the nation’s 50 states, its commonwealths and territories.
 NCSL provides research, technical assistance, and opportunities for policymakers to exchange ideas on the most pressing state issues.

-The AAA Foundation for Traffic Safety was founded in 1947 by AAA to conduct research to address growing highway safety issues.
-The organization’s mission is to identify traffic safety problems, foster research that seeks solutions and disseminate information and educational materials.
+The AAA Foundation for Traffic Safety was founded in 1947 AAA to conduct research to address growing highway safety issues.
+The organization’s mission is to identify traffic safety problems, foster research that seeks solutions, and disseminate information and educational materials.
 Christensen & Hymas also features articles and resources on its website, which aim to educate the public.
 Take the opportunity to visit our website and download free e-books as well as blog articles on distracted driving.
 We offer free initial consultations to those who have been injured because of distracted driving.
 Call us at 801-506-0800.

 Learn your Rights.
 Get Answers.
 Free.